The Kuiper Belt and Oort Cloud

 The Kuiper belt contains at least three dwarf planets: Pluto, Haumea, and Makemake.
 The largest is Pluto, which was discovered by American astronomer Clyde Tombaugh in 1930, and demoted from planetary status in 2006.

 Pluto, image from New Horizons.
 Image credit: NASA/JHUAPL/SWRI.

 Charon, image from New Horizons.
 Image credit: NASA/JHUAPL/SWRI.

-Pluto is mostly composed of rock and ice, it is five times less massive than the Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
-Pluto is orbited by a number of moons including Nix, Hydra and Charon.
-Charon is the largest with a diameter over half the size of Pluto's.
+Pluto is mostly composed of rock and ice.
+It is five times less massive than the Earth's Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
+Pluto has a number of moons, including Nix, Hydra, and Charon.
+Charon is the largest, with a diameter over half the size of Pluto's.

-The Oort Cloud
+The Oort cloud

-Oort cloud objects are thought to be composed of frozen water, ammonia, carbon monoxide, hydrogen cyanide, ethane and methane.
-They can be effected by the gravitational force of nearby stars and this sometimes sends them towards the centre of the Solar System.
+Oort cloud objects are thought to be composed of frozen water, ammonia, carbon monoxide, hydrogen cyanide, ethane, and methane.
+They can be affected by the gravitational force of nearby stars, and this sometimes sends them towards the centre of the Solar System.